demiurgente/dicom-etl-dagster-snowflake/services/img-compressor/README.md

 # Image Compression from DICOM files

 This project contains a service that allows converting raw pixel data into an image with a specified type.
 The main use case is to download raw **DICOM** files from **S3**, iterate over a list of **DICOM** files, convert them to JPEG images, and upload them to the remote **S3** bucket location.
 Supports built-in parallel execution with `rayon` which will map conversion jobs onto the available number of CPUs.
 It is useful to quickly prototype an image converter that would serve as a dynamic compression routine.
-The project is organised to be deployed to **AWS Lambda** and used as a remote processing unit
+The project is organized to be deployed to **AWS Lambda** and used as a remote processing unit

 ## Core Functionality